TNO/knowledge-engine/docs/docs/reasoning.md

 smartConnector.setDomainKnowledge(someDomainKnowledge);
 ```

+The `someDomainKnowledge` variable should be a set of `eu.knowledge.engine.reasoner.Rule` objects.
+The `eu.knowledge.engine.reasoner.util.JenaRules` class provides some helper methods for creating these objects from files/strings.

 </TabItem>
 <TabItem value="bash" label="Rest API">

-When using the REST API, you can load the domain knowledge into a specific smart connector using the [`POST /knowledge/`](https://github.com/TNO/knowledge-engine/blob/master/smart-connector-rest-server/src/main/resources/openapi-sc.yaml#L539) operation:
+When using the REST API, you can load the domain knowledge into a specific smart connector using the [`POST /knowledge/`](https://github.com/TNO/knowledge-engine/blob/master/smart-connector-rest-server/src/main/resources/openapi-sc.yaml#L539) operation.
+The body of the request should contain `text/plain` text following the Apache Jena Rules spec mentioned above:

 ```sparql
 -> ( saref:Sensor rdfs:subClassOf saref:Device ) .

 (?x rdfs:subClassOf ?y), (?a rdf:type ?x) -> (?a rdf:type ?y) .
 ```

 </TabItem>
 </Tabs>